gdlc/STAT_COMP/INCLASS/INCLASS_21.md

  R2.TST_ENET=rep(NA,length(fmEN$lambda)) # here I assume you stored the fitter Elastic Net model in fmEN
 ```

-To report on taks (ii) use the follwoing objects (all scalars, can be obtained by calling `which.max()` on the vector with the prediction R-sq. of each of the models.
+To report on taks (ii) use the follwoing objects (all scalars, can be obtained by calling `max()` on the vector with the prediction R-sq. of each of the models.

 ```r